Sports wagering is illegal in Washington State with limited exceptions:

 All sports wagering must be conducted within a Tribe’s casino and can be operated as:

 - Retail sportsbook

 Each Tribal casino must use a Geofence to ensure mobile Sports Wagering occurs within the casino’s premises.

 A list of sports wagers offered for play will be made available at each Tribal casino.

 The State Gaming Agency will post the Authorized Sports Wagering Menu[hyperlink] on its website.

 Sports Wagers are not transferrable between patrons.

-Any person who is an athlete, player, coach, manager, referee or other game official, physician, trainer, team employee or governing body employee, in any sports event overseen by such person’s Sports Governing Body.
+- Any person who is an athlete, player, coach, manager, referee or other game official, physician, trainer, team employee or governing body employee, in any sports event overseen by a Sports Governing Body.

 100-Square Sports Pool Boards